PerryXDeng/764proj/readme.md

 In set3 folder put 2320.h5,35698.h5,37107.h5,37108.h5,37790.h5,39426.h5,39781.h5,40141.h5,40546.h5,43006.h5

 TESTING
-To test run main.py.
-The only change is the dataPath is needed to change for evert test set. the output chairs will be in results/mix.
+To test run demo.py.
+The only change is the arguments needed to change for evert test set. the output chairs will be in results/final arranged by order.